takaebato/rack-dev_insight/README.md

 end
 ````

-If you have any way to execute hooks when SQL is executed, such as `dry-monitor`, you can use `record_sql` method to record SQL.
+If you can execute hooks following SQL executions, such as via the notification system of `dry-monitor`, you can use the following method to record SQL queries.

 ```ruby
 Rack::DevInsight::SqlRecorder.record(dialect: 'mysql', statement: 'SELECT * FROM users WHERE id = ?', binds: [1], duration: 5.0)
 ```

-Keyword arguments are as follows:
+Keyword arguments are described below:

 | name      | description                                             | type   | required |
 |-----------|---------------------------------------------------------|--------|----------|